christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

   // What stores the component is dependant of
   stores: [UserStore],
   getInitialState: function () {
     return {
       notify: UserStore.getNotify()
     };
   },

-  // A react-flux callback that triggers when an action
+  // A react-flux callback that triggers when any
-  // is dispatched and the stores have flushed
+  // of its dependant stores updates (flushes)
   storesDidUpdate: function () {
     this.setState({
       notify: UserStore.getNotify()